Graphic Packaging Holding Company's (GPK) Stock: A Long-Term Performance Analysis

 Sponsored

-The average price suggested by analysts for GPK is $29.15, which is $4.46 above the current market price.
-The public float for GPK is 303.65M, and currently, shorts hold a 2.12% of that float.
-The average trading volume for GPK on March 10, 2023 was 3.24M shares.
+The average price point forecasted by analysts for Graphic Packaging Holding Company (GPK) is $29.15, which is $5.18 above the current market price.
+The public float for GPK is 303.65M, and currently, short sellers hold a 2.17% ratio of that floaft.
+The average trading volume of GPK on March 15, 2023 was 3.21M shares.

 GPK) stock’s latest price update

-Graphic Packaging Holding Company (NYSE: GPK)’s stock price has decreased by -1.28 compared to its previous closing price of 24.94.
-Nevertheless, the company has seen a 0.78% surge in its stock price over the last five trading sessions.
+Graphic Packaging Holding Company (NYSE: GPK)’s stock price has increased by 2.88 compared to its previous closing price of 23.30.
+However, the company has experienced a -4.20% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/07/23 that Graphic Packaging Boosts Paperboard Bet With $1 Billion Texas Mill

 Analysts’ Opinion of GPK

-The stock of Graphic Packaging Holding Company (GPK) has gone up by 0.78% for the week, with a 11.20% rise in the past month and a 8.17% rise in the past quarter.
-The volatility ratio for the week is 2.28%, and the volatility levels for the past 30 days are 2.14% for GPK.
-The simple moving average for the last 20 days is 3.37% for GPK stock, with a simple moving average of 11.26% for the last 200 days.
+The stock of Graphic Packaging Holding Company (GPK) has seen a -4.20% decrease in the past week, with a 1.96% gain in the past month, and a 8.46% flourish in the past quarter.
+The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 2.20% for GPK.
+The simple moving average for the last 20 days is 0.25% for GPK stock, with a simple moving average of 8.07% for the last 200 days.

 Analysts’ Opinion of GPK